ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

     from pyvistaqt import QtInteractor
     from ansys.mapdl.core import MapdlTheme

-Then, add a plotter in the first tab:
+Then, add a plotter on the first tab:

 .. code:: python